Isaksend/credit-score-front/README.md

     ProfilePage.jsx
     KanbanClientsPage.jsx
     LoginPage.jsx
-    CreditFormPage.jsx
+    ...
   components/
     MenuNav.jsx
   data/
     clients.json
 App.jsx
-🔒 Authentication
-Login page (/login) provides simple email/password authentication.

-After login, you have access to main app functions and navigation menu.

-“Logout” button on ProfilePage sends you to the login page.

-💡 Development & Expansion
+🧑‍💼 Usage Tips
+Add a Client: Click ‘+ Add Client’ on Kanban Board, fill out the modal form.

+Edit/Delete: Click any client card to open editing modal, update details or delete.

+Drag & Drop: Move cards between statuses intuitively.

+Authentication: Log in on /login; “Logout” is on ProfilePage.

+Navigation Menu: Shows on all pages except login for a distraction-free auth flow.

+🚀 Extending
-Add components for application history, reports, admin dashboard, stats, etc.
+Add pages for history, reports, admin dashboard, stats, and more!

-Easily add any new page to the router (App.jsx) and menu (MenuNav).

-Replace localStorage/JSON with API calls to your backend for full-stack integration.
+Plug in API endpoints for production backends (swap out localStorage/JSON).

+Fully customizable for your business case.

 📝 License
 MIT

-For questions/feature requests, contact the repository owner.
-Everything is extendable, customizable, and ready for your next big use case!

-Enjoy building with Credit Score Frontend!
+For issues, ideas, or contributions:
+Open a pull request, or contact the repo owner directly!